Loma Linda University: Federal government support

 The special relationship between Loma Linda University and Representative Jerry Lewis, R – San Bernardino, first came to light in a Pulitzer Award-winning expose written by Jerry Kammer.
 Lewis has lent significant help in funding important school operations.
 From 1998 to 2003, Loma Linda has received $167.2 million in federal funds, the number one academic recipient in the country receiving nearly $60 million more than the runner up, the University of South Florida.
 In 2000, it was the single largest recipient of higher education grants at $36 million.
 Several grants were from the Department of Defense, plus $5 million from NASA for space radiation research.
 Critics point out that the brother of Lewis is employed by Loma Linda University.
 In 2008, Loma Linda University received nearly $9.5 million of which $5 million came from the Department of Defense.

 School of Public Health

 The Loma Linda University School of Public Health was founded in 1967.
 The school is an accredited member of the Association of Schools of Public Health (ASPH).
-The School of Public Health offers a Master of Science (MS), Master of Business Administration (MBA), Master of Public Health (MPH), Doctor of Public Health (DrPH), and certificates.
+The School of Public Health offers a Master of Science (MS), Master of Public Health (MPH), Doctor of Public Health (DrPH), and certificates.